oam-dev/rudr/CONTRIBUTING.md

     - All PRs require 1 review approval from a maintainer before being merged.
 4. Reviewing/Discussion
     - All reviews will be completed using Github review tool.
-    - A "Comment" review should be used when there are questions about the spec that should be answered, but that don't involve spec changes.
+    - A "Comment" review should be used when there are questions about Scylla.
 This type of review does not count as approval.
-    - A "Changes Requested" review indicates that changes to the spec need to be made before they will be merged.
+    - A "Changes Requested" review indicates that changes need to be made before they will be merged.
     - Reviewers should update labels as needed (such as `Status: Needs rebase`).
     - When a review is approved, the reviewer should add `LGTM` as a comment.